Evelin Banev: Kidnapping of Banev's daughter

 Banev's ten-year-old daughter, Lara, was kidnapped by three masked men at about 7:30 am on March 5, 2013, while leaving her home in Sofia.
 The men shot her unarmed driver twice in the back.
 It was the first kidnapping in Bulgaria since 2009.
 The motives behind the kidnapping were the cause for much speculation.
 In a televised press conference three days later, Chief Prosecutor Sotir Tsatsarov stated that, "The kidnapping of Lara is a message to Brendo".

 This leads to the other suspicion - the key politicians of Boyko Borisov's cabinet in resignation - Prime Minister Borisov himself, Minister of Interior Tzvetan Tzvetanov, and the Chief of the Chief Directorate "Combating Organized Crime", Stanimir Florov.
 As stated by Aleksey Petrov, "If Brendo talks about Borisov, Tzvetanov, and Florov, it will be frightening".
 The media states that the failing GERB party, via its two main figures, Borisov and Tzvetanov, is trying to keep the power and to win the elections at any cost - using a brutal kidnapping as a sign that "without them organized crime is coming back" while sending a signal to Banev to keep quiet.
 This message was clearly given by Tzvetanov himself during a TV interview in which he avoided the question "Where is Lara?" several times and finally answered, "What happened is unpleasant, but let's not forget who her father is".

 Lara Baneva was released, physically unharmed, on April 21, 2013; she was left in front of a police station in Sofia at approximately 10:00 pm.
 It was reported, but unconfirmed, that the kidnappers had originally demanded a €10 million ransom, but later agreed to free her in exchange of €530,000.

-Self-published books
+Books

 In March 2015, Evelin Banev self-published a novel titled I Gaze Upon the Soul of Bulgaria, which he wrote while in prison.
 The spiritual novel is about the journey to self-discovery and realization as passed on by the main character, Max, after a 20-year imprisonment, to his daughter Anna.
 Banev is also the artist of the book cover - an illustration of two mandalas.

+His second book, My Truth (Part I) was published in 2016.
+It is a collection of essays on various topics, ranging from Education, to Politics, to Interpersonal Relationships.
+In the description, Brendo writes, "'My Truth' heralds my self-overcoming, which I share even at the risk of having the bitter taste of my creative innovation...
+In this book I state only and only what the truth is for myself in a world where everything is an end, because I think deeply about whether the necessary means to achieve this end are necessarily true."